PhilippDahlinger/byte_factory/README.md

 - Place the save file `factoriscoV3_official.zip` (from the main folder of this repository) into your saves folder.
 You can find the folder using [this](https://wiki.factorio.com/Application_directory) article.
 - Open Factorio and load the world.
 Confirm to load the needed mods.
 - You should be in the map editor (window top right corner, and missing character).
 If not, enter the map editor by pressing `Ctrl` + `Shift` + `F11` in-game.
-- Change the simulation speed to 64x (or less if your machine does not support that much speed up) by checking out the Time tab of the map editor
 - It is recommended to add the UPS counter by pressing `F4` to open the Debug Settings and enable `show-fps`
+- Change the simulation speed up to 64x by checking out the Time tab of the map editor
+- Standard speed has 60 UPS, so 64x can have up to 3700 UPS.
+However, most laptops will not reach that, and should be areound 700-1000 UPS.
+Try out 16x or 32x speed up for better scrolling experience (if you speed up by 64x and your machine does not support that, scrolling in the world becomes very slow)
 - If the clouds are going crazy, disable them in the main settings (`Esc` > `Settings`> `Graphics` > `Show clouds`)
+- You need to set a Controls in order to work with Pushbuttons (for example the buttons from the keyboard).
+For that, go to `Esc` > `Settings` > `Controls` and search for `Toggle Entity`.
+Set the key of that for example to the middle mouse key or `.`.
-- Hit the power button, the terminal should appear
+- Then, find the power button in the top right corner of the user display (next to the display).
+Hit the power button using the key you set in the last step.
+The terminal should appear
 - For a debug program, enter `R0` in the editor using the keyboard of the CPU (and press one of the 3 buttons symbolizing the `Enter` key).
 - It should print 10 Fibonacci numbers, starting from 2.
+- There are already some example programs on the hard drive.
+Try out `RUN /BIN/MINE` for Minesweeper or `RUN /BIN/SNAKE` for Snake.
+- Next Section covers all the commands you can enter in the terminal.

 # FactOS: Command Line Interface
 The command line interface called `FactOS` is attached to the file system `Chest32`.
 Currently, there is no current working directory, instead you have to enter always the absolute path to a file or a folder.